William Alexander Ancrum

-William Alexander Ancrum (July 8, 1881 – March 11, 1963) was a captain in the United States Navy who fought during the late 19th and early 20th centuries in five separate wars during his career.
+William Alexander Ancrum (July 8, 1881 – March 11, 1963) was a captain in the United States Navy who fought during the early 20th century in five separate wars during his career.
 He held numerous commands in the Navy in various capacities.
 He served directly with Admiral Sims and General Pershing.
 He was knighted by two separate European heads of state for his service.

 Early life

 William Alexander Ancrum III, of Camden, South Carolina, was born at the home of his maternal grandparents ("Rossdhu") in Abbeville, SC, on July 8, 1881, the oldest son of Planter and Civil War Veteran William Alexander Ancrum II and Anna Susan Calhoun.
 His grandfather, John Alfred Calhoun, a signer of the Ordinance of Secession, was the nephew of United States Vice President John C. Calhoun.
 Young Ancrum was raised on both Redbank Plantation (owned by the Ancrums since the mid-18th century) and the family's residence on Fair Street that was built as a summer residence by his paternal great-grandfather, William Ancrum Jr. of Charleston in the late 1700s.
 The latter was inspired by the Caribbean Georgian architecture he so admired in Jamaica while returning home to Charleston from Eton College.

 Of French Huguenot and Scottish descent, Ancrum came from a Charleston family that settled in Camden to better cultivate the rich swamps of the Wateree and avoid malaria.
 He was educated in the local Camden schools but maintained his connections to Charleston, eventually later becoming a member of the St. Cecilia Society.
 A bright and disciplined young man, after completing school Ancrum was one of few to successfully secure a spot at the United States Naval Academy.